learning-zone/html-basics/README.md

 ## Q. ***What is difference between SVG and Canvas?***

 **1.)
+SVG**

-SVG**:  The Scalable Vector Graphics (SVG) is an XML-based image format that is used to define two-dimensional vector based graphics for the web.
+The Scalable Vector Graphics (SVG) is an XML-based image format that is used to define two-dimensional vector based graphics for the web.
 Unlike raster image (e.g. .jpg, .gif, .png, etc.), a vector image can be scaled up or down to any extent without losing the image quality.

 There are following advantages of using SVG over other image formats like JPEG, GIF, PNG, etc.